uniflow-kt/uniflow-kt/README.md

-# UniFlow - A Simple Kotlin Unidirectional Data Flow framework for Android, using Kotlin coroutines
+# UniFlow - A Simple Unidirectional Data Flow framework for Android, using Kotlin coroutines

 ## Current Version

-Current version is `0.1.0`
+Uniflow current version is `0.1.0`

 ## Setup